ikuhamada/state-doc/manual.rst

 	&END

-  NPDOSAO: Number of atoms for which the projected density of states are calculated
+  NPDOSAO: Number of atoms for which PDOSs are calculated

-  IPDOST: Index of atom for which the projected density of states are calculated
+  IPDOST: Index of atom for which PDOSs are calculated

+  ATOMS: (**Experimental**) Starting and ending indices for atoms for which PDOSs are calculated (NPDOSAO is not needed)

   EPDOS(1): Minimum energy for the density of states